Deliberative engagement

 DELIBERATION IS OUR SPECIALTY

-Our facilitators bring with them a wealth of experience in designing and delivering deliberative projects.
-Deliberative processes we run include:
+Our facilitators are personally trained and mentored by our co-founders.
+They bring a wealth of experience in designing and delivering deliberative projects.

 citizens' juries